OCJoeB/CS362-004-U2018/projects/beauchjo/README.md

-This is my assignment-2 submission.
-There are 5 refactored functions contained in dominion.c, 4 of which contain bugs.
+This is my assignment-4 submission.
+There are 3 random test functions with their associated .out files.

+These can be created by running the command "make randomtestresults"

+Creates randomtestadventurer.out, randomtestcard1.out, and randomtestcard2.out